MicrosoftDocs/azure-devops-docs/docs/package/gradle/pull-package-gradle.md

 ---
 title: Install a Maven artifact using Gradle and Azure DevOps Services
-description: Install a Maven artifact using Gradle in a Azure DevOps Services build ms.prod: devops ms.technology: devops-artifacts ms.manager: douge
+description: Install a Maven artifact using Gradle in an Azure DevOps Services build ms.prod: devops ms.technology: devops-artifacts ms.manager: douge